developerhackathon2021/developerhackathon2021/README.md

    Your output response should be similar to this one:
    ![Get Destination Response](pictures/hackStep44.png?raw=true)

-### Congratulations: your Destination has been created!
-Let's configure it through the UI!
+### Congratulations: your first Destination has been successfully created!

+## Validate the newly created destination

-10. Go to your browser(Chrome preferably) and open [Adobe Experience Platform UI](https://experience.adobe.com).
+1. Go to your browser(Chrome preferably) and open [Adobe Experience Platform UI](https://experience.adobe.com).
     Login using credentials shared in the chat.
 11. Go to `Destinations` tab
    ![Click Destinations](pictures/hackStep6.png?raw=true)